First Generation - Marvin & Leonora Gammage

 Manny helped his parents move their shop and home from Houston to Austin in 1965.
 Afterward, Manny began commuting from Waco to Austin, to help his father get everything set up and running at the new shop.
 Five years later, he and wife, Norma, packed up their three children and moved to Austin too.
 Manny was raised in the backroom of many of Marvin's hat shops and knew the craft well.
 Norma was not well versed in hat making at that time, but already had mastered sewing skills by making clothes for her family for years.
 Just one year later, in 1971, they purchased Texas Hatters from Marvin and Leonora, keeping them on as consultants until the mid-80s.
 During that time, Texas Hatters gained worldwide acclaim for the craftsmanship and quality that we strive to maintain today.

 Joella never really left.
 A whirlwind, two-year marriage, that only took her from home and shop for about six months left her with a baby boy (Joel) to raise alone, except for the help of Manny and Norma.
 Growing up, and raising her son, in the back room of the shop seemed the most normal thing to do.
 Joella has learned every aspect of the hat-making process, as well as bookkeeping, leatherworking, computer, and internet skills.
 After having dated off and on, for nine years, she and Manny's apprentice of 8 years, David A. Torres, were married in 1998.
-Two and five years later, they had two daughters, who have also grown up in the backrooms of the shop.
-Their oldest daughter, Liliana married her boyfriend of 4 years, Andrew McNabb, in 2020 and she is teaching at a Christian preschool.
-Their youngest, Della, turned 18 and graduated high school in May of 2021, and currently works at a local restaurant.
+In addition to her son, they were blessed with two beautiful daughters; Liliana and Della.
+All three are married and walking their own paths, with a door always open to return to home and hat shop.
+Tragically, David passed suddenly after a routine surgery on March 15, 2023.
+Thirty-five hours later, the first of their grandchildren arrived, 3 weeks early.